aliomaster/sku-error-fixer-for-woocommrece/README.md

-WooCommerce SKU Error Fixer SWS Plugin
+SKU Error Fixer for WooCommerce Plugin
 =============================================

 This plugin fixing a unique SKU error of WooCommerce products.